hzi-bifo/epitope-prediction/README.md

    pip3 install -r requirements.txt
    ```

  * Binary file for ProtVec representation of proteins.
-It can be downloaded from
+It can be downloaded from  and then it should be put in the ```protvec``` folder.

 ## Usage
  Run the main.py file with the following command.